2opremio/AccusoftServices-Document-Convert-NodeJS-Sample/README.md

 };
 ```
 ####Converting the document
 The document conversion API allows you to convert a document to PDF, JPEG, PNG, SVG, or TIFF.
-The contents of a JSON object containing the workfile ID (**fileId**) and describing the format to convert the document to (**outputFileType**) are sent via POST to the Accusoft Cloud Services api with the api key (**config.apiKey**) sent as a header.
+The contents of a JSON object containing the workfile ID (**fileId**) and describing the format to convert the document to (**outputFileType**) are sent via POST to the Accusoft Services api with the api key (**config.apiKey**) sent as a header.
 A successful response will include a unique (**processId**) which identifies this conversion process.
 You will use this processId in subsequent GET calls to get the state and final results of the document conversion operation.
 For more information, see the [Content Conversion Service documentation](http://help.accusoft.com/SAAS/pcc-for-acs/webframe.html#Content%20Conversion%20Service.html).
 ```
 ConversionService.prototype.convertDocument = function(workFile, outputFileType, callback) {
   if (!workFile) {
     callback( new Error('Missing workFile parameter'));
     return;
   }

   if (!outputFileType) {
     callback( new Error('Missing outputFileType parameter'));
     return;
   }

   if (!callback) {
     callback( new Error('Missing callback parameter'));
     return;
   }

   var input = {
     input: {
       src: {
         fileId: workFile.fileId